 The objective of the Executive Board is to facilitate the smooth management of the company by passing the necessary resolutions on important matters concerning ordinary company management affairs, in accordance with the basic policy on company management and business plans, etc. decided by the Board of Directors, excluding items prescribed as matters to be resolved by the Board of Directors in laws and ordinances, the articles of incorporation, and the rules on the Board of Directors.
-The Executive Board consists of seven members: President; and six executive directors.
+The Executive Board consists of eight members: President; and seven executive directors.
 The non-executive director and auditors may attend the meetings of the Executive Board and state their opinions.

 (2) Management Council

 The purpose of the Management Council is to provide a venue for Japan MDM’s officers and other employees to participate broadly in the business affairs of the company, gathering opinions and holding discussions on important matters regarding company management and using these findings to contribute to the efficient operation of the Board of Directors and the Executive Board.
-The Management Council consists of eight members: President; five executive directors; and two individuals designated by the President.
+The Management Council consists of sixteen members: President; five executive directors; and nine individuals designated by the President.
 The non-executive director and auditors may attend the meetings of the Management Council and state their opinions.